History of modern Russia, Kazakhstan, and the Soviet Union, history of Gulag, history of concentration camps, history of totalitarianism

 Dr. Barnes is the founder and a co-blogger at the Russian History Blog.

-Dr. Barnes spent four months in the winter of 2012-2013 completing research in Russia and Kazakhstan for his new book titled Gulag Wives: Women, Family, and Survival in Stalin's Terror.
+Dr. Barnes has completed extensive research in Russia and Kazakhstan for his new book titled Gulag Wives: Women, Family, and Survival in Stalin's Terror.
 The book will trace women’s lives in a camp for elite women during the height of Stalin’s Great Terror.

 Death and Redemption: The Gulag and the Shaping of Soviet Society, Princeton University Press, 2011.